Irmo Workplace Injury Attorney

 DRUNK DRIVER

-Hart Law is the law firm to call if you are hurt at work and need compensation.
-South Carolina provides workers’ compensation benefits for many workers, or we can discuss a possible lawsuit.
-Contact us to speak with an Irmo workplace injury attorney in a free consultation.
+Hart Law is a law firm focused on helping injured workers across South Carolina.
+If you are hurt at work and need compensation, our attorneys are ready to help.
+South Carolina provides workers’ comp benefits for many workers, or we can discuss a possible personal injury lawsuit.
+Contact us to speak with a personal injury lawyer in a free consultation.

 Qualifying for Workers’ Compensation Benefits

 South Carolina adopted the workers’ compensation system to make it easier for injured workers to receive medical care and wage loss benefits.
-The system is no fault.
+The system is a no-fault system.
 That means you can receive benefits even if you were negligent.
 You also do not need to prove your employer was negligent.

-However, workers’ comp only covers on-the-job injuries which arise out of employment.
-Most workers are injured at work, but some might be forced to travel for their job, so they are hurt away from the jobsite.
+However, workers’ comp only covers on-the-job injuries that arise out of employment.
+Most workers are injured at work, but some might be forced to travel for their job, so they are hurt away from the job site.

 - Accidents at work, such as falls, struck-by accidents, or fires